-I knew right away that my dates were not off and this led to me burst into tears.
-The ultrasound tech assured me that I should not worry and that there was still a decent chance that we would come back in a couple weeks to a healthy baby.
+I knew right away that my dates were not off and this led me to burst into tears.
+The ultrasound tech assured me that I should not worry and that there was still a decent chance that we would come back in a couple of weeks to a healthy baby.

 Sharing the News